Hyper-Accel/docs/docs/vllm_api.md

 Copyright 2024 The HyperAccel Inc. All rights reserved.
 -->

-HyperDex supports the vLLM framework to run on LPU(LLM Processing Unit).
+HyperDex supports the vLLM framework to run on LPU.
 As you know, the vLLM framework officially supports a variety of hardware including GPU, TPU, and XPU.
 HyperDex has its own branch of vLLM with a backend specifically designed for LPU, making it very easy to use.
 If your system is already using vLLM, you can switch hardware from GPU to LPU without changing any code.

 ### Requirements